kasiamatuszewska/recipewebsite/_recipes/pączki-polskie-z-nadzieniem-doughnuts-with-jam-filling.md

 order: 6
 layout: recipe
 ---
-**Polish doughnuts with jam filling, also known as pączki, are a traditional Polish pastry.
-The most popular fillings include rosehip jam, plum jam, and sweet cheese.**
+**Polish doughnuts with jam filling, also known as pączki, are a traditional Polish pastry.**

 ![](../uploads/rghnre.jpg)